Aftercare at Home

 It is normal to experience light bleeding for 7 to 10 days following a miscarriage.
 During this time, you should avoid sex, baths, swimming, and the use of tampons, to prevent infection.

 Your period should return 3 to 6 weeks after the bleeding has stopped; however, this may vary from person to person.
-If you have any concerns – for example, if your period does not return within 3 months – please contact your GP.
+If you have any concerns, for example, if your period does not return within 3 months, and you have persistent positive pregnancy tests, contact your GP.

 Possible complications following a miscarriage